introduction-to-python-bsuir-2019/PythonHomework/README.md

 python -m rss_reader --help
 ```

-OR if you ran into errors
+OR if you run into errors

 ```docker run -it python /bin/bash
 git clone https://github.com/Nenu1985/PythonHomework.git